D4V3M0NK/meshcentral-meshAgentController/README.md

         "password": "YOUR_MESHCENTRAL_PASSWORD",
     }
     ```
+1. Explanation of changes:
+   1. `localPort`
+      1. the port that runs locally on your system that you'll point an application to, in order to route to a remote server.
+      1. takes an integer value, without surrounding quotes.
+   1. `remotePort`
+      1. the port on the remote server that you want to (ultimately) connect to.
+      1. takes an integer value, without surrounding quotes.
+   1. `remoteName`
+      1. a description that will be shown on the review screen of the connection.
+      1. takes a string value within surrounding quotes.
+         1. eg "Customer ABC - Web server - MySQL connection"
+   1. `username`
+      1. your username used to log into the MeshCentral server.
+      1. takes a string value within surrounding quotes.
+   1. `password`
+      1. your password used to log into the MeshCentral server.
+      1. takes a string value within surrounding quotes.
-1. **NOTE1**: the password is optional at this point - if it's not provided the script below will prompt you for it before connecting.
+      1. **Please note**: the password is optional at this point - if it's not provided the script below will prompt you for it before connecting.
 There are obvious security issues with either approach:
          1. Having the password in the .txt file makes it visible to anyone who has access to that file.
          1. Providing the password at the point of running the command will make that password visible by anyone running `ps -ef | grep meshcmd`
 1. Save the edited `meshaction.txt` as a different filename, **not** `meshaction.txt` (I use `Customer-Server-Port.txt`).
 1. **NOTE2**: for different connections to the same host, you can now use the edited file as a template and just change the localPort, remotePort and remoteName (everything else stays the same)
 1. Use the attached `fly` and `land` scripts to connect and disconnect.